John Tsang: Civil service career

 Through his teens and twenties, Tsang lived in the United States and worked as an architect.
-In November 1982 he returned to Hong Kong after working with the Boston Public Schools Board as a special advisor, at the midst of the Sino-British negotiation over Hong Kong sovereignty, and joined the civil service under the encouragement of Donald Tsang, with whom he became friends when they were at Harvard together.
-He started his civil service as an Administrative Officer, in which his first position was a two-year stint as Assistant District Officer for Shatin, serving under Donald Tsang, the District Officer.
+In November 1982, he returned to Hong Kong after working with the Boston Public Schools Board as a special advisor, at the midst of the Sino-British negotiation over Hong Kong sovereignty, and joined the civil service under the encouragement of Donald Tsang, with whom he became friends when they were at Harvard together.
+He started his civil service as an Administrative Officer in 1982, in which his first position was a two-year stint to 1984 as Assistant District Officer for Shatin, serving under Donald Tsang, the District Officer.
 He went on to serve in the former Finance Branch, Monetary Affairs Branch and the former Trade Department.
 From 1987 to 1992, he was first Administrative Assistant to then Financial Secretary, Sir Piers Jacobs.

 He was Assistant Director-General of Trade from 1992 to 1995 and Private Secretary to the Governor, Chris Patten, from March 1995 to June 1997.
 In July 1997, Tsang was appointed Director-General of the Hong Kong Economic and Trade Office in London.
 In 1999 he returned from London and assumed the office of Commissioner of Customs and Excise, appointed by then Chief Executive Tung Chee-hwa.
 Tsang was Secretary for Planning and Lands from 2001 to 2002.
 After the Principal Officials Accountability System was introduced in July 2002, his title was changed to the Permanent Secretary for Housing, Planning and Lands (Planning and Lands), Permanent Secretary having become the highest ranking in the Hong Kong Civil Service.

-From August 2003, Tsang was Secretary for Commerce, Industry and Technology.
-In this role he was also Chair of the Sixth Ministerial Conference (MC6) of the World Trade Organization (WTO) held in Hong Kong from 13 to 18 December 2005.
-For his outstanding performance in the WTO, he even earned praise Chinese Communist Party from general secretary Hu Jintao.
+From August 2003, Tsang served as Secretary for Commerce, Industry and Technology.
+In this role he was also Chair of the Sixth Ministerial Conference of the World Trade Organization, held in Hong Kong from 13 to 18 December 2005.
+For his outstanding performance in the World Trade Organization, he received the praise from Hu Jintao, general secretary of the Chinese Communist Party.

 Tsang then became the director of the Office of the Chief Executive, working directly for his friend Donald Tsang.
 He held the post from 2006 to June 2007.